silverton-io/buz/site/docs/index.md

 # Philosophy

-## Lean on the shoulders of giants
+## Stand on the shoulders of giants
 **Data systems and infrastructure are getting very very cool**.

 When popular event tracking systems like [Snowplow Analytics](https://github.com/snowplow/snowplow) were first created, deployment systems like K8S and Knative didn't exist.
 Nor did the "serverless" mindset.